 Tiered Planters for Vertical Appeal

-- Plants: Succulents, ferns, cascading flowers like petunias or ivy.
+- Plants: Succulents, ferns, cascading flowers such as petunias or ivy.

 Matching Planters Flanking the Door

-- Plants: Boxwoods, topiaries, or flowering shrubs like hydrangeas or roses.
+- Plants: Boxwoods, neatly trimmed topiaries, flowering shrubs like hydrangeas or roses.

 Rustic Wooden Barrels